Askashic/Sorting-and-Shuffling/README.md

 # Sorting and Shuffling
-Here contains all the code used in the project.
+Here contains all the codes used in the project.